janapc/event-tickets/events/README.md

 ## Usage

-Run this commands in your terminal:
+Run these commands in your terminal:

 ```sh
 ## install dependecies